-120-8.1 General: Construct embankments in sections of not less than 300 feet in length or for the full length of the embankment.
-Perform work in accordance with an approved Quality Control Plan meeting the requirements of 105-3.
+120-8.1 General: Construct embankments in sections of not less than 300 feet in length or for the full length of the embankment..

 For construction of mainline pavement lanes, turn lanes, ramps, parking lots, concrete box culverts and retaining wall systems, a LOT is defined as a single lift of finished embankment not to exceed 500 feet.